 Selling Covered Calls: An Options Trading Strategy

-This strategy is called “covered” because you already own the stock at the outset – you don’t need to purchase the shares on the open market at the expiration date at a price you may not like.
+This strategy is called “covered” because you own the stock at the outset – you don’t need to purchase the shares on the open market at the expiration date at a price you may not like.

 In this article, we will look closely at this options strategy and how it works.
 By the end, you should have a solid understanding of how to trade by selling covered calls.